 - a.
 Students are to be clean, neat, and well-groomed at all times. - b.
 Odors can be offensive to sick clients.
 No perfumed substances of any kind may be worn during clinical experiences. - c.
 Special attention should be given to achieving non-offensive breath and body odors.
 There is to be no smoking while in uniform.
 See "Tobacco Free Campus Procedure" in SRTC Catalog and Student Handbook. - d.
 Hair must be presented in a conservative style.
 Conservative style is defined as hair off collar, neatly arranged and no hair ornaments, no hair designs, no pigtails, beehives, puffs, or loose strings in the face.
 Barrettes or clips which are used to keep hair off collar must be color of hair.
-Your hair color must be one with which you can be born with. - e.
+Your hair color must be one with which you can be born with.
+Hair must be away from face and out of the eyes for all procedures. - e.
 All male students must be clean shaven.
 If you have a mustache or beard, it must be well groomed (short and neatly trimmed). - f.
 Nails must be clean, neat, and not extend beyond the fingertips.
 Only clear nail polish may be used.
 No artificial nails are allowed. - g.
 Cosmetics/make-up: Moderate use of makeup (worn very sparingly). - h.
 Gum chewing and use of tobacco (smoking, dipping, or any electronic tobacco device) are not allowed during clinical experience. - i.
-Jewelry will be allowed as follows: a plain wedding band, watch with second hand (non-digital), small (white gold, gold, silver or pearls) post earrings (one per ear; no hoops, drop or colored earrings). - j.
+Jewelry will be allowed as follows: a plain wedding band, watch with second hand (non-digital; gold, white, or black only), small (white gold, gold, silver or pearls) post earrings (one per ear in the earlobe; no hoops, drop or colored earrings). - j.
 White or Skin Tone long sleeve shirts may be worn in fall/winter or to cover skin decorations. - k.
 SRTC lab coats can be worn in the clinical setting except in the patient's room.